Affiliate links on SoundGuys may earn us a commission. Learn more.

-- 1MORE Stylish True Wireless: These don’t quite fit under the budget of $50, but we’re mentioning them anyways because of their style, battery life, and comfort.
+- 1MORE Stylish True Wireless: These don’t quite fit under the budget of $50 USD, but we’re mentioning them anyways because of their style, battery life, and comfort.

-Some people may be more inclined to get over-ear or on-ear headphones than earbuds, in which case we recommend you check out our list of the best headphones under $50.
+Some people may be more inclined to get over-ear or on-ear headphones than earbuds, so we recommend you check out our list of the best headphones under $50.

-The Skullcandy Dime 2 unfortunately has a very short battery life, topping out at just about 3 hours.
+The Skullcandy Dime 2, unfortunately, has a very short battery life, topping out at just about 3 hours.
 It also has inconsistent microphone performance, and if you try to take a call with the earbuds connected to your iPhone, the audio doesn’t come through the headset.
-Lastly, the Skullcandy Dime 2 has pretty poor isolation, which means its sound quality is unreliable as well.
-All in all, the JLab Go Air and Go Air POP are much better options for earbuds under $50.
+Lastly, the Skullcandy Dime 2 has pretty poor isolation, which means its sound quality is also unreliable.
+All in all, the JLab Go Air and Go Air POP are much better options for earbuds under $50 USD.

 Hold up!
 Something’s different: